Manry History, Family Crest & Coats of Arms

 The surname Manry was first found in Cromartyshire, where they were descended from Donadl O'Kane and his Irish sept, who left their homeland at the mouth of the river Roe, in Ireland and settler in Ferrindonald in Cromarty, in the 11th century.
 Other historians suggest the name was originally Monrosse, because they were Mountaineers of Ross.
 In this case, their traditional origin is from the Siol O'Cain, an ancient Pictish tribe descended from Anselan O'Cain in North Moray, which also produced the Buchanans and the MacMillans.

 Early History of the Manry family

 This web page shows only a small excerpt of our Manry research.
-Another 839 words (60 lines of text) covering the years 1210, 1230, 1476, 1651, 1505, 1680, 1602, 1693, 1697, 1729 and 1719 are included under the topic Early Manry History in all our PDF Extended History products and printed products wherever possible.
+Another 419 words (30 lines of text) covering the years 1210, 1230, 1476, 1651, 1505, 1680, 1602, 1693, 1697, 1729 and 1719 are included under the topic Early Manry History in all our PDF Extended History products and printed products wherever possible.

 Manry Spelling Variations

 Translation has done much to alter the appearance of many Scottish names.
 It was a haphazard process that lacked a basic system of rules.
 Spelling variations were a common result of this process.
 Manry has appeared Monroe, Monro, Monrow, Munroe, Munro, Munrow and many more.